salt-bevy/salt-bevy/README.md

 Their RouterOS operating system has professional features lacking in most popular home routers.
 I found mine on Amazon for less than $30 USD.
 Buy some CAT-5 cables, too.

-For test computers on my private network, I use an old HP laptop that once ran Windows Vista, and a Raspberry Pi.
+For test computers on my private network, I use an old HP laptop that once ran Windows Vista, and a Raspberry Pi 3.
 Also running on my test net, I have two development Ubuntu laptops, a Windows 10 laptop, an old MacBook, and my Android phone.